 - 1/2 teaspoon cumin

-- 1-2 lbs chicken breast OR cooked rotisserie chicken; chopped into chunks*
+- 1 to 2 lbs. chicken breast or cooked rotisserie chicken chopped into chunks

 - 1 teaspoon brown sugar